 So last week, I made this and had a ton of leftovers.
 I was all ready to make my easy cakes and put an egg on it for breakfast the next morning, until Dawn at Girl Heart Food suggested I make arancini instead.

-The only thing is I didn’t feel like I could straight legit call my recipe arancini, since my balls aren’t stuffed in the middle but instead they have the filling incorporated throughout the rice.
-Not to fret though, my recipe for the spinach artichoke risotto has a ton of cheese in it (3 cups!) so the fried balls do come out all moist and cheesy inside without the need to add the stuffed element at the center.
+The only thing is I didn’t feel like I could straight legit call my recipe arancini (Italian rice balls), since mine aren’t stuffed in the middle, but instead have the filling incorporated throughout the rice.
+Not to fret though, my rice ball recipe has a ton of cheese in it (3 cups!) so the fried balls do come out all moist and cheesy inside, without the need to add the stuffed element at the center.

 Once fried, these crispy bites have the cheesy goodness of a great risotto, the smooth tanginess of spinach artichoke dip and the light crunch of the fried panko coating.

 The bites are so delicious on their own but they also pair nicely with lots of different sauces.
 I served them with some leftover spicy salsa verde and with a marinara sauce, but bet they would be wonderful with a traditional tomato based salsa as well.

 - 2 cups leftover Spinach Artichoke Risotto , chilled

 - 2 cups finely ground panko crumbs or breadcrumbs

-- ½ cup water
+- 1/2 cup water

-- ¼ cup all-purpose flour
+- 1/4 cup all-purpose flour

-- Put the panko or breadcrumbs in a bowl and set aside.
-In another bowl, make the slurry by whisking together ¼ cup of the water and the ¼ cup of flour into a smooth paste.
-Whisk in the remaining ¼ cup of water.
+Put the panko or breadcrumbs in a bowl and set aside.
+In another bowl, make the slurry by whisking together 1/4 cup of the water and the 1/4 cup of flour into a smooth paste.
+Whisk in the remaining 1/4 cup of water.

 Remove the risotto balls from the refrigerator.
 Using a slotted spoon, lower each one into the hot oil (3 or 4 at a time) and fry for about 3 to 4 minutes, or until golden brown and crispy.
 Place on rack or paper towels to drain.

 Store leftovers in a covered container in the refrigerator for up to 5 days.
-Reheat in a 350 degrees F oven.
+Can reheat in a 350F degrees oven.